Effective Use of Limited Resources

 Recycle

-Horizontal recycling, which recycles a resource into a product for the same use as it was before recycling, is said to be very efficient in terms of resource efficiency because the characteristics of the resource can be reused as is, but to achieve this, it is essential to work with companies that possess superior recycling technology.
+Horizontal recycling, a method of recycling a resource into a product of the same use as it was before recycling, is said to be very efficient in terms of resource efficiency because the characteristics of the resource can be reused as is, but to achieve this, it is essential to work with companies that possess superior recycling technology.

-When the aircraft arrives, the used plastic bottles are usually incinerated (energy recovery), but as JAL's own initiative, the cabin attendants sort them on board, and inflight meal companies have the technology to recycle them.
-Recycling is carried out in cooperation with the company, and "horizontal recycling" into recycled plastic bottles for beverage manufacturers has been realized.
+When the aircraft arrives, the used plastic bottles are usually incinerated (energy recovery), but as JAL's own initiative, the cabin attendants sort them on board, and with the cooperation of inflight catering companies and companies that have the technology to recycle them, they get recycled into plastic bottles for beverage manufacturers, i.e., "horizontal recycling".

-Even when we purchase and provide commercial products as service items, we actively purchase products from suppliers that meet JAL's priorities for resource circulation.
-With the cooperation of Clear Water Tsunan Co.,Ltd, the JAL Group uses 100% recycled plastic bottles for the mineral water and the salad cups served in economy class to those made from recycled plastic.
+Even when purchasing and providing commercial products as service items, we actively purchase products from suppliers that meet JAL's “priorities of resource circulation”.
+With the cooperation of Clear Water Tsunan Co.,Ltd, the JAL Group uses 100% recycled plastic bottles for the mineral water bottles provided with meals.
+Also, the salad cups served in economy class have been replaced to those made from recycled plastic on all routes.

 Airports